 B25 Details of all material risks specific to the applicant, its industry and/or its securities.
 Generic disclosure must be avoided and material risks must commence with the risks considered to be the most significant.
 [7.F.7]

-Restrictive funding arrangements

-B26 Details of any restrictive funding arrangements.
+[Covered under material contracts above]

 Statement as to working capital

 B27.1 A statement by the directors of the applicant issuer that, in their opinion, the working capital available to the applicant and its subsidiaries, if any, is sufficient for the group’s present requirements, that is, for at least the next 12 months from the date of issue of the listing particulars, or, if not and the issuer has securities already listed, how it is proposed to provide the additional working capital thought by the issuer to be necessary.